preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Using the RTF Editor
 **********************
-Here's the options that may be available in the editor:
+Here's an example of the options that may be available in the editor:

 .. image:: rtf-editor-all-options-new.png